bigskysoftware/htmx/www/content/docs.md

 You can use this technique to "piggy-back" updates on other requests.

+#### Troublesome Tables

+Table elements can be problematic when combined with out of band swaps, because, by the HTML spec, many can't stand on their own in the DOM (e.g. `<tr>` or `<td>`).

+To avoid this issue you can use a `template` tag to encapsulate these elements:

 #### Selecting Content To Swap

 If you want to select a subset of the response HTML to swap into the target, you can use the [hx-select](@/attributes/hx-select.md)